d12frosted/elpa-mirror/gnu/bbdb-readme.txt

 ----------------------------

-If you write your own functions and commands to modify BBDB records, do not call the low-level functions bbdb-record-set-* such as bbdb-record-set-aka, bbdb-record-set-mail etc.  The recommended sequence of calls is
+If you write your own functions and commands to modify BBDB records, do not modify the records directly.
+The recommended sequence of calls is

 - one or multiple calls of bbdb-record-set-field for the respective fields to be changed.
 This not only sets the fields, but it also